 The Gulf of Chiriqui's diverse fishery is so remarkable because of it's unique bathymetry dominated by undersea structure and currents.
 These banks and pinnacles around the various island groups, like our fishing grounds at the famed Hannibal Bank and near Isla Montuosa, are fed by the nutrient rich waters of the Humboldt Current.
 This strong underwater current flows north, along the west side of South America, up into the Gulf of Chiriqui and drives in cold, nutrient-rich water from the ocean floor and brings it to the surface.
 These nutrients support abundant microscopic life, which in turn supports a chain of ever-larger baitfish which bring the larger predatory Pelagics here to hunt.
 It's the perfect environment for more than 20 game fish species that can be caught here.
-It is not rare to come across huge schools of boiling Yellowfin Tuna or see Black Marlin exploding on the surface feeding at any of the offshore banks that hold large quantities of baitfish here while in Panama fishing with us.
+It is not rare to come across huge schools of boiling Yellowfin Tuna or to see Black Marlin exploding on the surface feeding at any of the offshore banks that hold large quantities of baitfish here while in Panama fishing with us.
 The inshore fishery is epic with seemingly endless opportunities as well.
 We have miles and miles of rocky coastline around the lodge here on Isla Parida and the many island groups that are encompassed within the Gulf of Chiriqui.
 These spots are the perfect environment for large predators to thrive and are all only a short boat ride from our Panama fishing lodge.

 Panama fishing regulations are the strictest of all Central American countries.
 These laws regulating commercial fishermen insure the future sustainability of our fishery.
 The Panamanian government realizes the fact that the sport fishing tourist dollars are stronger and more important than the exporting of dead fish and passed into Panamanian law on August 20, 1997, Executive Decree No.33 protecting all billfish species in the Republic of Panama.
 The law prohibits killing of any billfish including Black Marlin, Blue Marlin, Striped Marlin, White Marlin, Spearfish, Sailfish, and Swordfish and goes further to state that these fish are reserved for sport fishing only by catch and release.
 The law additionally prohibits the commercial export of any billfish caught in Panamanian waters.
 The government also banned large industrial long-lining operations and Yellowfin Tuna purse seiners.
 Panama's Executive Decree 486 signed into law on Dec.
 28, 2010, prohibits logline vessels of over six tons from operating within our waters.
 Due to this lack of heavy fishing pressure the offshore fishing action here is legendary!
-Propiedad de Paradise Lodge is committed to the sustainable use and conservation of our fishery and all of the precious natural resourses.
+Propiedad de Paradise Lodge is also committed to the sustainable use and conservation of our fishery and all of the precious natural resourses.
 We'd like it to be enjoyed for our family's generations to come.
-We practice catch and release of all Billfish and Roosterfish.
-And only keep fish we intend to eat.
+We practice catch & release of all Billfish, Roosterfish and only keep fish we intend to eat.
 The rest are released to fight another day!